The latest findings on antisemitism

 Latest Studies and publications

-The Dunkelfeld Study by Heiko Beyer, Lars Rensmann, Hanna Brögeler, David Jäger, and Carina Schulz offers new insights into the forms, manifestations, and prevalence of antisemitism in North Rhine-Westphalia.
-It examines specific contexts, social environments, as well as geographical and demographic factors.
-Notably, it highlights the widespread "antisemitic background noise" (Hanna Veiler, cited in Schmidt 2024), which explains the dramatic increase in antisemitic incidents since October 7, 2023—from graffiti to threats and physical violence.
+The dark field study by Heiko Beyer, Lars Rensmann, Hanna Brögeler, David Jäger, and Carina Schulz provides new insights into the forms, manifestations, and occurrences of antisemitism in North Rhine-Westphalian society.
+It examines specific contexts, milieus, as well as geographical and demographic factors.
+Of particular note is the widespread “antisemitic background noise” (Hanna Veiler, quoted after Schmidt 2024), which explains the dramatic increase in antisemitic incidents since October 7, 2023 – from graffiti to threats and physical violence.

 The study distinguishes four forms of antisemitism: religious antisemitism, modern (or traditional) antisemitism, secondary (or Holocaust-related) antisemitism, and Israel-related antisemitism.
-Additionally, it differentiates three communication forms of antisemitism: open (direct), camouflaged (indirectly communicated through codes), and tolerated antisemitism (attitudes toward antisemitic remarks by others).
-Camouflaged antisemitism is particularly prevalent in modern antisemitism, as it is often perceived as taboo in German society.
+In addition, three communication forms of antisemitism are differentiated: open (direct), camouflaged (indirectly communicated through codes), and tolerated antisemitism (attitude toward antisemitic statements by others).
+Camouflaged antisemitism is particularly prevalent in modern antisemitism, as it is often considered taboo in German society.

-Here is the link to download the study.
+Here is the download link for the study.

-Study on the effects of the terrorist attack on October 7, 2023 on the Jewish and Israeli communities in Germany
+Nationwide study on the effects of the terrorist attack on October 7, 2023, on the Jewish and Israeli community in Germany

-The attack on Israel by the terrorist organization Hamas on October 7, 2023 marks a deep turning point for the Jewish and Israeli communities in Germany.
-Jews are faced with the task of dealing with the traumatic consequences of the deadly attack and the related anti-Semitic threats.
-Starting in February 2024, the research project examines the experience of the phase since October 7th, 2023 from the perspectives of Jews of different generations and social backgrounds in urban and rural areas in Germany.
-The perceptions, classifications and effects from Jewish perspectives are analysed on the empirical basis of narrative interviews, group discussions and documented observations from research participants.
-Changes in processing are reconstructed over time and in connection with previous and current events.
-The study in collaboration with our partners is funded by the Federal Anti-Discrimination Agency and being carried out at the research department of the Competence Center and the University of Applied Sciences Potsdam.
+The attack on Israel by the terrorist organization Hamas on October 7, 2023, marks a deep turning point for the Jewish and Israeli community in Germany.
+Jews are faced with the task of coping with the traumatic consequences of the deadly attack and the accompanying anti-Semitic threat.
+The study, funded by the Federal Anti-Discrimination Agency, will investigate the experiences since October 7, 2023, starting in February 2024, from the perspectives of Jews of different generations and social backgrounds in both urban and rural areas of Germany.
+Through narrative interviews, group discussions, and documentation of self-observations, the perceptions, interpretations, and impacts from Jewish perspectives will be gathered.
+The study will reconstruct changes in the processing of these events over time and in connection with past and current incidents.
+It is being conducted by our cooperation partners at the Research Department of the Center of Excellence for Anti-Semitism Critical Education and Research and the FH Potsdam.

-Antisemitic violence and discrimination is a form of collective violence directed against groups.
-The term collective violence describes the use of violence by people who see themselves as members of a group and attack other groups for ideological reasons in order to achieve political, economic or social goals (Wilkinson/Marmot 2003).
-Therefore, collectively directed violence affects entire communities and develops traumatic potential (Auerbach2022).
-People who have suffered from exclusion and persecution often experience a variety of consequences for decades afterwards (Moré 2015).
-It can be assumed that antisemitism has a lasting impact on the psychological and social well-being of those affected.
-In antisemitism research here, the effects of antisemitic discrimination and violence on the everyday life, well-being and health of Jews have hardly been examined.
+Anti-Semitic violence and discrimination are a form of collective violence targeting groups.
+The concept of collective violence refers to the use of violence by individuals who identify as members of a group and attack other groups for ideological reasons in order to achieve political, economic, or social goals (see Wilkinson/Marmot 2003).
+In this way, collective-directed violence affects entire communities and has a traumatic potential (see Auerbach 2022).
+People who have suffered exclusion and persecution often experience diverse lasting effects for decades afterward (see Moré 2015).
+It is assumed that anti-Semitism has a lasting impact on the mental and social well-being of those affected.
+Research on anti-Semitism in Germany has so far rarely investigated the effects of anti-Semitic discrimination and violence on the daily lives, well-being, and health of Jews.

-The interviews are conducted in German, English, Hebrew, and Russian.
-In addition to interviews with adults of all age groups, including university students, the sample also includes interviews with children and adolescents, as well as group discussions with students from Jewish schools.
-The qualitative data is analyzed using interpretive and deep hermeneutic methods.
+The interviews will be conducted in German, English, Hebrew, and Russian.
+In addition to interviews with adults of all ages, including students, the sample will also include interviews with children and adolescents as well as group discussions with students from Jewish schools.
+The qualitative data will be analyzed using interpretive and deep hermeneutic methods.

 Contributions in the Anthology: Antisemitism Between Latency and Passion